gvwilson/sensibleadventures/nardica/nardica.md

 way to the *Guinevere*, her lips moving as she practiced what she was going to say to her foster parents.

 Metal clanged on metal as she reached the ship.
-"Affing shadding---dammit!"
+"Affin' shaddin'---dammit!"
 Uncle Jack swore, a wrench in one hand and a screw cuff in the other.
 Iffy's heart sank.
 He was trying to fix the backstay cable she had mended a few days ago.
 It was a fiddly job at the best of times, and if he had a hangover...